Amex Cobalt vs. TD Aeroplan Visa Infinite

 Off the tarmac, you'll be treated to a range of luxury perks courtesy of the Visa Infinite program, including:

-The TD Aeroplan VI provides an estimated $2,500+ of additional value in credit card benefits compared to the Amex Cobalt’s $780.
-If you have a taste for the finer things in life, it’s worth considering a Visa Infinite credit card.
+The TD Aeroplan Visa Infinite Card provides an estimated $3,000+ of additional value in credit card benefits.
+If you have a taste for the finer things in life, it's worth considering a Visa Infinite credit card.

 More travel insurance

-The TD Aeroplan VI provides an estimated $710 worth of coverage and 3 extra types of insurance compared to the Cobalt.
-To the above list we can add:
+The TD Aeroplan Visa Infinite Card provides an estimated $661 worth of coverage and 3 extra types of insurance compared to the Cobalt.

 TD® Aeroplan® Visa Infinite* Card